- Total newbie, wanting to "make the switch to raw."

 - Self-proclaimed "cooked food addict," who's tried repeatedly to "go raw" and continues to "fall off the wagon" and struggle.

 What I can offer is my own experience, strength and hope.
-So, here's a bit of what I've learned these last 18 months as I've crossed the great divide and journeyed deep into the land of raw and living foods.
+So, here's a bit of what I've learned as I've crossed the great divide and journeyed deep into the land of raw and living foods.

 1. Get reeeeeeally clear about the answer to this question: Why are you doing this?